python/typing/docs/stubs.rst

 users.
 Users who see an error like "module X has no attribute Y" will not know whether the error appeared because their code had a bug or because the stub is wrong.
-Although it may also be helpful for a type checker to point out usage of private objects, we usually prefer false negatives (no errors for wrong code) over false positives (type errors for correct code).
+Although it may also be helpful for a type checker to point out usage of private objects, false negatives (no errors for wrong code) are preferable over false positives (type errors for correct code).
 In addition, even for private objects a type checker can be helpful in pointing out that an incorrect type was used.